Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Design of

-\subsection{\textbf{\ara-Enabled Research}}
+\subsection{\ara-Enabled Research}

-With first-of-its-kind deployment of advanced wireless and computing platforms in real-world agriculture and rural settings and through effective resource management and experiment orchestration, \ara\ enables unique research experiments ranging from the modeling to the architectures, technologies, services, and applications of rural wireless systems, as shown in Table~\ref{tab:ara_enabled_research}.
-They cover a wide range of topics such as those in O-RAN, open-source NextG, TVWS massive MIMO, spectrum innovation, integrated rural wireless access and x-haul, 360\degree\ video streaming, real-time edge data analytics, and agriculture automation. \ifthenelse{\boolean{anony}} {We will publicly share, soon after the double-blind review process, open-source software and documentation for representative \ara\ experiments, and they will help support the broad community in effectively using \ara. }{} In Section~\ref{sec:EvalExperiments}, we will characterize the capacity, coverage, and heterogeneity of \ara, and delve into example wireless and application experiments to showcase the capabilities of \ara.
+Guided by rural-focused wireless living lab design principles, with first-of-its-kind deployment of advanced wireless and computing platforms in real-world agriculture and rural settings, and through effective resource management and experiment orchestration, \ara\ enables unique research and innovation ranging from the modeling to the architectures, technologies, services, and applications of rural wireless systems, as shown in Table~\ref{tab:ara_enabled_research}.
+They cover a wide range of topics such as those in Open~RAN, open-source NextG, TVWS massive MIMO, NTN, spectrum innovation, integrated rural wireless access and x-haul, 360\degree\ video streaming, real-time edge data analytics, and agriculture automation.
+In Section~\ref{sec:EvalExperiments}, we will characterize the capacity, coverage, and heterogeneity of \ara, and we will delve into example wireless and application experiments uniquely enabled by \ara.